 Health and Human Services

 Republicans in Congress have attempted to repeal and undermine the Affordable Care Act (ACA) through various proposals and actions.
 In December 2017, Congress passed its federal tax bill which zeroed out the penalties imposed by the mandate.
 The individual mandate is a key piece in the ACA that requires individuals to buy health insurance or pay a tax penalty.
-According to the UC Berkeley Labor Center, this change will could result in 1.7 million Californians losing health coverage.
+According to the UC Berkeley Labor Center, this change could result in 1.7 million Californians losing health coverage.
 The Governor’s budget emphasizes uncertainty when looking towards the future of the ACA.
 CIPC along with partners will continue to fight against any efforts to cut Medicaid and also advance policies that provide Medi-Cal coverage to all Californians, regardless of immigration status.

 Children’s Health Insurance Program (CHIP) -

 CHIP, through Medi-Cal, funds critical health care to children and pregnant women whose families do not qualify for Medicaid due to the federal income limits but cannot afford private insurance.
 The proposed budget continued with its commitment to funding this critical program.

 Cash Assistance Program for Immigrants (CAPI) and California Food Assistance Program (CFAP) -